moldyn/rescaled_dLE_and_pre_averaging/README.md

 # Quick Start

 It is highly recomended to read the references given below.
-Besides this, every subfolder contain its own README-file explaining how to complile the individual programs.
+Besides this, every subfolder contains its own README-file explaining how to complile the individual programs.

 Every program can be executed with